 A rise in exports meant China returned to a trade surplus in March – and exports to the United States were particularly strong.
-Imports into China

 China has recorded its first trade deficit for 11 years, according to official figures.

 We have all heard of window shopping, noses pressed against the glass, counting down the hours till pay day but how about interactive shop displays

 Growth in the world’s second biggest economy, China, slowed to its weakest pace for two and a half years at the end of 2011.
-In the fourth quarter

 China’s trade surplus shrank slightly last year to the equivalent of 125 billion euros.